Country _ Name

 Additional comments regarding the economic situation for crowdfunding, crowdinvesting and crowdlending platforms or what FinTech’s must be aware of in this business area

 Crowdfunding seems to be in direct competition with other traditional financial institutions.
-While at first, crowdfunding was seen as a democratic alternative to traditional banking institutions, it lost some of its fervour across the years with a more and more adapted banking sector.
+While at first, crowdfunding was seen as a democratic alternative to traditional banking institutions, it lost some of its fervor across the years with a more and more adapted banking sector.
 However, this competition is not an obstacle to the growth of the sector as seen above.

 Authors